Apple holds edge in app store trial despite nagging issues - WTMJ

 After Schmalensee likened Apple’s in-app commissions to a credit card terminal that charges a fee for being part of its store, Gonzalez Rogers questioned why an app couldn’t display different payment options, similar to the way stores can show a sign at checkout stands displaying the different credit cards and other forms of payment they accept.
 She suggested some sort of button or link might be inserted into apps allowing consumers to choose another payment method.

 That is something Epic would like, given the main motives underlying its lawsuit.
-Epic has two goals: to avoid giving Apple a cut of its sales to Fortnite players making impulse purchases for digital goods while playing the game; and it is looking for ways to expand its own unprofitable app store that charges a 12% commission.
+Epic has two goals: to avoid giving Apple a cut of its sales to Fortnite players making impulse purchases for digital goods while playing the game; and it wants Apple to allow competition on the iPhone, including Epic’s own own unprofitable app store that charges a 12% commission.

 But Apple insists that its payment system should remain the only option for in-app transactions on the iPhone and its other devices.
 It argues this helps pay for the $100 billion it says it has invested in mobile software, as well as protecting its customers’ against potential security threats.